 - The indifferent to money type (money is simply a tool) We think of Jiro.

-- The hippie or monk (money is bad or evil) We think of Bernie Sanders or Gandhi.
+- The hippie or monk (money is evil)

 Money as Energy That Is Flowing All Around Us